digital-auto/playground-plugins/README.md

 # playground-plugins

-There are 3 types of reusable plugin components you can use, all by importing them from their JS url, linked below.
+We have 3 types of reusable plugin components you can use, all by importing them from their JS Url's linked below.

 1. Plugin